Sufflavus/Sufflavus.github.io/_posts/2016-01-12-JS-Tips-Take-While.md

 Here is a result of performance [tests](http://jsperf.com/takewhile/2):

 As we can see the fastest implementation is the first one.

-### Conclusion
+The performance is kinda different and depend on browser.

 If you find any mistakes or have any suggestions please feel free to let me know.
 Thanks.